chadland/chadland.github.io/temp.md

 A big argument for CNNs is that they are fast.
 Very fast.
 Convolutions are a central part of computer graphics and implemented on a hardware level on GPUs.
 Compared to something like n-grams, CNNs are also efficient in terms of representation.
 With a large vocabulary, computing anything more than 3-grams can quickly become expensive.
 Even Google doesn’t provide anything beyond 5-grams.
 Convolutional Filters learn good representations automatically, without needing to represent the whole vocabulary.
 It’s completely reasonable to have filters of size larger than 5.
 I like to think that many of the learned filters in the first layer are capturing features quite similar (but not limited) to n-grams, but represent them in a more compact way.

 My idea is to use CovNets as part inputs to recommendation systems in banking.
-For example, if a customer has a certain transactional pattern (which in terms can be converted to text) it may have an explination to what product the customer will pick the next month.
+For example, if a customer has a certain transactional pattern / email communication (which in terms can be converted to text) it may have an explination to what product the customer will take/or not take in the future.

 ###CNNs Parameters